Introduction: 3W LED Hat Lamp - 300 Lumens

 10 ohm - 100mA

-Note: The recommended forward current for 3W LEDs is 700 mA but you can drive them a little higher.
+Note: The recommended forward current for 3W LEDs is 700 mA, but you can drive them a little higher.
 These LEDs usually have enough internal resistance for 3 AA batteries if you drive them directly.
-If using Luxeon Rebel and certain Cree emitters, you may need a minimum resistor value of 0.5 ohm for the high setting to limit the current to 1000 mA.
+If using Luxeon Rebel and certain Cree emitters, you may need a minimum resistor value of 0.5 ohms for the high setting to limit the current to 1000 mA.

 Step 7: Mount LED to Heatsink

 Mount the LED to the heatsink.
-I used JB weld and clamped it with crocodile clips overnight.
-This keeps the LED as close to the heatsink as possible.
-To provide strain relief for the wires, glue part of the wire to the heat sink
+I used JB weld and clamped it with crocodile clips overnight, minimizing the space between the base plate and the heatsink.
+To provide strain relief for the wires, glue the wire to the heat sink

 Step 8: Solder 2-Pin Connector to LED

-2-pin connectors allow your lamp to be detachable giving you the options to use other colors such as red for dark adaptation.
-You can also use it for selecting beam sizes.
+2-pin connectors allow your lamp to be detachable, giving you the option to use other colours such as red for dark adaptation.
+You can also use it to select beam sizes.

 Step 9: Test the Hat Lamp